-The first period of dramatic growth was in the early 1930s, and there is little dispute that this was a response to the widespread failures of private banks during the Great Depression.
-By 1933, postal savings had jumped to almost 4 1/2% of all time and savings deposits in the U.S. banking system, and 7 1/2% of deposits at those institutions that specialized in taking household savings.
-This interesting episode is well described in the 1979 article by O'Hara and Easley, as already noted.
+The first period of dramatic growth was in the early 1930s, and there is little dispute that this was a response to the widespread failures of private banks during the Great Depression (Figure 2).
+By 1933, postal savings had jumped to almost 4.5 percent of all time and savings deposits in the U.S. banking system, and 7.5 percent of deposits at those institutions that specialized in taking household savings.
+18 This interesting episode is well described by O'Hara and Easley (1979).